Marsevil/HunieBae/README.md

 # HunieBae

-Inspired by the game HuniePop, this project is essentially use to try **Ionic** framework.
+Inspired by the game HuniePop, this project is essentially made to practice with **Ionic** framework.

-This app store data about people in order to success your future date.
+This application store data about people such as birthday, hobbies or occupations, in order to success your upcoming dates.